 If you can see in figure 3 just for single change of wait function all the threads have been started and confusion arises which thread is created because at last it tells thread 10 has been multiple number of times.
 So, here is where we need a synchronization mechanisms.

 Synchronization mechanisms:

+What is synchronization mechanism?

+A mechanism which has a lock and unlock or wait and release feature that can produce a desired or human understandable output is called as synchronization mechanism.
+This is achievable by allowing only one thread to access the critical section at a time instance.

 Why we need synchronization mechanism and what this can do?

 When the system goes into race condition because of multiple threads accessing critical section the execution process may become tedious for the machine.
 So, to avoid this synchronization mechanism was introduced.
 The synchronization mechanism allows only one thread at a time, if one thread acquires the critical section it makes the other threads to wait till it completes the whole process.

+What is the relation between synchronization and mutual exclusion?Mutual exclusion deals with at any time there is not more than one process in its critical section.
+No process is allowed to enter its critical section, when there is already another process in its critical section.

+At times when more than one thread try to access a shared resource, we need to ensure that resource will be used by only one thread at a time.
+The process by which this is achieved is called synchronization.
+There are many methods to achieve this synchronization so one among that is mutual exclusion.

 There are different synchronization mechanisms in C multithreading namely,

 Mutex (Mutual Exclusion). – This is a lock and release mechanism.

 Semaphores – It follows a wait and release algorithm.
 Types are binary semaphore and counting semaphore.

-Condition variables

-Types of Mutual exclusion techniques:
+This is also one type of mutual exclusion.

+Condition variables- When you want to sleep a thread, condition variable can be used.
+In C under Linux, there is a function pthread_cond_wait() to wait or sleep.
+On the other hand, there is a function pthread_cond_signal() to wake up sleeping or waiting thread.
+Threads can wait on a condition variable.
+A condition variable essentially is a container of threads that are waiting for a certain condition.Types of Mutual exclusion techniques:

-Recursive: allows a thread holding the lock to acquire the same lock again which may be necessary for recursive algorithms.
+Recursive/ Spin lock: allows a thread holding the lock to acquire the same lock again which may be necessary for recursive algorithms.

 Queuing: allows for fairness in lock acquisition by providing FIFO ordering to the arrival of lock requests.
 Such mutexes may be slower due to increased overhead and the possibility of having to wake threads next in line that may be sleeping.